axelchalon/axelchalon.github.io/0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md

 	* As a method of learning: be confronted with a problem to look up solutions with a purpose.
 Challenging yourself.
 	* Long-distance navigation propelled advancement in time-keeping devices.
 		* **By using precise time-keeping devices (and the position of the sun), sailors could deduct their exact location.** Longitude aboard a ship was measured using time clocks (comparing local noon to noon of a known longitude ­— effectively (empirically) comparing timezones.)
 (Noon-sight navigation)
-			* **Bad visibility meant bad navigation.** Overcast wheather prevented shipmen from using celestial navigation.
+			* **Bad visibility meant bad navigation.** Overcast weather prevented shipmen from using celestial navigation.
 * **Opposing technology and progress (Luddites, Ned Ludd)** (18th, 19th century — Industrial Age).
 Textile-processing machines putting weavers and spinners out of work.
 Fears around AI replacing current-day employees.
 	* "Resisting change": with imports (⇒ protectionism), as with technological innovations (⇒ luddism).
 Instead, adapting to change.
 	- Things always get replaced, made obsolete, as all is impermanent.
 Be flexible.
 Your core profession is not going to stay.